epadam/Production-Time-Series-Prediction-System/Data_Engineering/README.md

 ## Data Engineering

-0. Install Infrastructure on Kubernetes (Kafka, Zookeeper, LabelStudio, Create a GCP project)
+0. Install Infrastructure on Kubernetes (Kafka, Zookeeper, LabelStudio, Create a GCP project, data storage)

 1. Data Collection (from IoT, web or other sources, streaming data or bulk)

     a.
 API fetching example

     Build the Docker Image and Push to the registry